nginxinc/NGINX-Demos/nginx-hello/README.md

 # NGINX webserver that serves a simple page containing its hostname, IP address and port.

-The image is uploaded to Docker Hub -- https://hub.docker.com/r/nginxdemos/hello/

 How to run:
 ```
 $ docker run -P -d nginxdemos/hello